Choi Ji-hee

-Choi Ji-hee (최지희; born 10 February 1995) is an inactive professional South Korean tennis player.
+Choi Ji-hee (최지희; born 10 February 1995) is an inactive South Korean tennis player.

-Choi has won one doubles title on the WTA Tour, one doubles WTA 125 title, as well as three singles and 22 doubles titles at tournaments of the ITF Circuit.
+Choi has won one doubles title on the WTA Tour and one doubles title om WTA 125 tournaments, as well as three singles and 26 doubles titles on the ITF Women's Circuit.

 Playing for South Korea Fed Cup team, Choi has a win–loss record of 4–6.

 Career

 Partnering Han Na-lae, she won the doubles title at the 2018 Korea Open, defeating Hsieh Shu-ying and Hsieh Su-wei in the final.
 The pair repeated the feat at the 2021 Korea Open, this time overcoming Valentini Grammatikopoulou and Réka Luca Jani in the championship match.